Karla Faye Tucker: Murders

 After spending the weekend using drugs with Garrett and his friends, Tucker and Garrett entered Jerry Dean's apartment in Houston, Texas, around 3 a.m. on Monday, June 13, 1983, intending to steal a motorcycle that Dean was restoring there.
 James Liebrandt, a friend, went with them to Dean's apartment complex.
 Liebrandt reported that he went looking for Dean's El Camino while Tucker and Garrett entered the apartment with a set of keys that Tucker claimed Shawn Dean had lost and Tucker had found.

 During the burglary, Tucker and Garrett entered Dean's bedroom, where Tucker sat on him.
 In an effort to protect himself, Dean grabbed Tucker above the elbows, whereupon Garrett intervened.
 Garrett struck Dean numerous times in the back of the head with a ball-peen hammer that he found on the floor.
 After hitting Dean, Garrett left the room to carry motorcycle parts out of the apartment.
 Tucker remained in the bedroom.

 The blows Garrett had dealt Dean caused him to begin making a "gurgling" sound.
 Tucker wanted to "stop him from making that noise" and she then picked up a three-foot pickaxe that was lying against the wall and began hitting Dean.
 Garrett then re-entered the room and dealt Dean a final blow in the chest.

 Garrett left the bedroom again to continue loading Dean's motorcycle parts into his Ford Ranchero.
 Tucker was once again left in the room and only then noticed a woman who had hidden under the bed covers against the wall.
 The woman, Deborah Ruth Thornton, had argued with her husband the day before, went to a party and ended up spending the night in Dean's bed.
 Upon discovering Thornton, Tucker grazed her shoulder with the pickaxe.
 Thornton and Tucker began to struggle, but Garrett returned and separated them.
 Tucker proceeded to hit Thornton repeatedly with the pickaxe and then embedded the axe in her heart.
 Tucker would later tell people and testify that she experienced multiple intense orgasms with each blow of the pickaxe.

 The next morning, one of Dean's co-workers, who had been waiting for a ride, entered the apartment and discovered the victims' bodies.
-Police investigation led to the arrests of Tucker and Garrett, five weeks after the killings.
+The police investigation led to the arrests of Tucker and Garrett, five weeks after the killings.